A.N. Pritzker School

 A.N.
-Pritzker school is located in the Wicker Park neighborhood in Chicago, Illinois.
-Pritzker School serves grades K-8 with its neighborhood magnet-cluster school focused on fine and performing arts and a Regional Gifted Center.
-Pritzker also offers a Pre-K for all program.
-The school is part of the Chicago Public Schools, CPS, system.
+Pritzker School is a public pre-K to grade 8 school in the Wicker Park neighborhood of Chicago, Illinois.
+The school serves grades K-8 with its neighborhood magnet-cluster school focused on fine and performing arts and a Regional Gifted Center.
+Pritzker also offers a pre-K for.
+The school is part of the Chicago Public Schools (CPS) system.
 The students and its mascot are referred to as the Wildcats.

 Pritzker earned the 2010 Spotlight Schools Award for Academic Achievement, for Exemplary Performance in Closing the Achievement Gap, Meeting High Standards, and Opening a World of Opportunities.
 Additionally, Pritzker won the Spotlight Schools Award in 2009.

 Also in 2010, Pritzker was acknowledged by CPS as a Level 1 (Excellent Rating) in Overall School Performance.